status - query fish runtime information¶

 dirname(3).
 It’s useful if you want to use other files in the current script’s directory or similar.

-functionprints the name of the currently called function if able, when missing displays “Not a function” (or equivalent translated string).
-Also
+Prints the name of the currently called function if able, when missing displays “Not a function” (or equivalent translated string).

-line-numberprints the line number of the currently running script.
-Also
+Prints the line number of the currently running script.

-stack-traceprints a stack trace of all function calls on the call stack.
-Also
+Prints a stack trace of all function calls on the call stack.

-job-control CONTROL_TYPEsets the job control type, which can be
+Sets the job control type to CONTROL_TYPE, which can be none, full, or interactive.

-For backwards compatibility each subcommand can also be specified as a long or short option.
+For backwards compatibility most subcommands can also be specified as a long or short option.
 For example, rather than

 status is-login you can type